-My easy Chicken a la King recipe is made from tender chicken chunks, red peppers and mushrooms in a creamy sauce.
-It's on the table in 30 minutes – start to finish.
-Perfect for those days when you don’t have much time to spend in the kitchen
+This easy Chicken a la King recipe is made from tender chicken chunks, red peppers and mushrooms in a creamy sauce.
+It's on the table in 30 minutes - start to finish.
+Perfect for those days when you don't have much time to spend in the kitchen

 Chicken a la King

 Who doesn't love a hearty plate of chicken a la king?
 Deliciously tender chunks of chicken, juicy mushrooms and pops of colour from diced red peppers, all mixed together in a creamy sauce.
 Serve it over a bed of fluffy white rice (or even a bowl of your favourite pasta) and you will have a meal that is fit for a king.

 Quick and easy

 Because this dish is made with leftovers, it is super quick to make.
 You just fry up the vegetables, whip up a sauce, combine with the chicken and your dish is ready.
 On the table in less than 30 minutes.
 What could be easier?

 Save time and money

 Have you ever made a roast chicken and ended up throwing the carcass away, even though there was still a lot of meat left on it?
 You probably intended to put it on sandwiches, but just never got around to it and there wasn't quite enough left over to make a full meal.

 Here are some handy tips to make sure you save both time and money